stgeorgeshurstville/bulletin/_docs/sermon.md

 [comment]: ------------------------------------------------------------------------------------
 ## Bible Reading
 ### Prayer
 Dear God, thank you for letting us know you.
-Please help us learn from your word.
+Please help us learn from your Word.
 Help us to serve and praise you. **Amen!**

-### Job 3 (NIV)
+### Job 8:3-7 (NIV)
-After this, Job opened his mouth and cursed the day of his birth. ² He said:

-³ “May the day of my birth perish, and the night that said, ‘A boy is conceived!’
-⁴ That day—may it turn to darkness;
-may God above not care about it;
-may no light shine on it.
-⁵ May gloom and utter darkness claim it once more;
-may a cloud settle over it;
-may blackness overwhelm it.
-⁶ That night—may thick darkness seize it;
-may it not be included among the days of the year nor be entered in any of the months.
-⁷ May that night be barren;
-may no shout of joy be heard in it.
-⁸ May those who curse days curse that day, those who are ready to rouse Leviathan.
-⁹ May its morning stars become dark;
-may it wait for daylight in vain and not see the first rays of dawn,
-¹⁰ for it did not shut the doors of the womb on me to hide trouble from my eyes.
+³ Does God pervert justice?
+Does the Almighty pervert what is right?
+⁴ When your children sinned against him, he gave them over to the penalty of their sin.
+⁵ But if you will seek God earnestly and plead with the Almighty,
+⁶ if you are pure and upright, even now he will rouse himself on your behalf and restore you to your prosperous state.
+⁷ Your beginnings will seem humble, so prosperous will your future be.

 ¹¹ “Why did I not perish at birth, and die as I came from the womb?